rails/rails/guides/source/4_2_release_notes.md

 coverage before going in.
 You should also first upgrade to Rails 4.1 in case you haven't and make sure your application still runs as expected before attempting to upgrade to Rails 4.2.
-A list of things to watch out for when upgrading is available in the guide: [Upgrading Ruby on Rails](upgrading_ruby_on_rails.html#upgrading-from-rails-4-1-to-rails-4-2)
+A list of things to watch out for when upgrading is available in the guide [Upgrading Ruby on Rails](upgrading_ruby_on_rails.html#upgrading-from-rails-4-1-to-rails-4-2).

 Major Features
 --------------

-### Active Job, Action Mailer #deliver_later
+### Active Job, Action Mailer's `deliver_later`

 Active Job is a new framework in Rails 4.2.
-It is an adapter layer on top of queuing systems like [Resque](https://github.com/resque/resque), [Delayed Job](https://github.com/collectiveidea/delayed_job), [Sidekiq](https://github.com/mperham/sidekiq), and more.
+It is a common interface on top of queuing systems like [Resque](https://github.com/resque/resque), [Delayed Job](https://github.com/collectiveidea/delayed_job), [Sidekiq](https://github.com/mperham/sidekiq), and more.

-You can write your jobs with the Active Job API, and it'll run on all these queues with no changes (it comes pre-configured with an inline runner).
+Jobs written with the Active Job API run on any of the supported queues thanks to their respective adapters.
+Active Job comes pre-configured with an inline runner that executes jobs right away.

-Building on top of Active Job, Action Mailer now comes with a `#deliver_later` method, which adds your email to be sent as a job to a queue, so it doesn't bog down the controller or model.
+Building on top of Active Job, Action Mailer now comes with a `deliver_later` method that sends the email asynchronously via a job in a queue, so it doesn't block the controller or model.

-The new GlobalID library makes it easy to pass Active Record objects to jobs by serializing them in a generic form.
+The new [Global ID](https://github.com/rails/globalid) library makes it easy to pass Active Record objects to jobs.
+The library stores a glogal URI that uniquely represents the model without serializing its state.
 This means you no longer have to manually pack and unpack your Active Records by passing ids.
-Just give the job the Active Record object, and the object will be serialized using GlobalID, and then deserialized again at run time.
+Just give the job the Active Record object, its global ID will be stored, and then the object transparently loaded for you from it.

+See the [Active Job Basics](active_job_basics.html) guide for more information.

 ### Adequate Record